-In order to prevent malicious software from rewriting crucial firmware and manufacturing information stored in the Embedded Controller's serial Flash, CL1B provides a firmware write protect mechanism.
+In order to prevent malicious software from rewriting crucial firmware and manufacturing information stored in the Embedded Controller and Open Firmware Boot ROM, CL2 provides a firmware write protect mechanism.
 This mechanism is only disabled by a full system reset.
-It is enabled by the EC.
+It is enabled by the main processor.
 Once enabled, the write protect may not be disabled except by another system reset.

 After a system reset, firmware from the serial Flash will be loaded and executed by the main processor.
 If the firmware determines that a trusted update to the firmware is available, it may perform the update at that time (followed by a reboot of both the EC and the main processor).
-If no update is available, the main processor tells the EC to write protect the serial Flash, before execution of the operating system begins.
+If no update is available, the main processor twrite protects the serial Flash, before execution of the operating system begins.
 This prevents malicious applications or modifications of the OS from modifying the basic firmware and boot process.